-http://en.wikipedia.org/wiki/Pacific white-sided dolphin
+http://en.wikipedia.org/wiki/Pacific_white-sided_dolphin

 Coastal Gray Wolves.
 Gray Wolves (Canis lupus) are common on Vancouver Island and on many of the surrounding small islands.
-Like wolves found in the interior of BC, coastal Gray Wolves are a pack species and live in family groups.
+Like wolves found in the interior of BC, coastal Gray Wolves are social animals that live in family groups called packs.
 Coastal Gray Wolves tend to be about 20% smaller than their inland counterparts and often have more red or rusty colours in their coat.
-And, like so many other species, they key in on salmon during their annual spawns and have been seen fishing in streams.
+And, like so many other coastal species, they key in on salmon during their annual spawns and have been seen fishing in streams.